 1. Two Early Researcher Awards

 The candidate should be at the early stage of a research career and hold a higher degree, PhD or equivalent.
-Early stage of a research career can be quantified as maximally 7 years since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
-In case a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this can be taken into account proportionately if documented in the application.
+Early stage of a research career can be quantified as no more than 7 years since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
+Where a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this will be taken into account if documented in the application.

 2. Post-doctoral Award

 The candidate should hold a PhD or equivalent, have performed independent research and have demonstrated evidence of impact through high quality publications and dissemination activities.
-Eligible candidates have a minimum of 8 and a maximum of 15 years of experience since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
-In case a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this can be taken into account proportionately if documented in the application
+Eligible candidates will have a minimum of 8 and a maximum of 15 years of experience since the year they first publish in the field of palliative care, palliative medicine or end-of-life care.
+Where a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this will be taken into account if documented in the application.

 For all three awards, the candidates must be willing and able to give a plenary lecture in English at the EAPC congress.